vmrivera22/PersonalWebsite/myWebClient/src/markdown/Resume.md

 > - [Lempel-Ziv File Compressor and Decompressor](/project/1)
 >   - Designed and programmed a program that compresses and another that decompresses files in C.
 >   - Compression program accepts any text, binary, or code file and outputs a compressed version.
->   - Optional specification of output file and compression stats i.e. percent the file was compressed.
+>   - Optional specification of the output file and compression statistics, i.e., the percentage of file compression.
->   - Decompression program accepts files that were compressed by the compression program.
+>   - Decompression program accepts files compressed by the compression program.
->   - Optional specification of output file and decompression stats i.e. percent the file grew.
+>   - Optional specification of output file and decompression stats, i.e., percent the file grew.
 >   - Tested functionality and robustness using shell scripts.
 >   - Created a Makefile to make compiling easier.
 >   - Enhanced my understanding of C, data structures (trie), and automated testing.